-A living trust is one way to plan your legacy and estate — and to make things a bit easier for your family once you’ve died.
-If you live in Florida, this guide will tell you how to set up up a living trust and also provide some relevant information to help you decide if a living trust is the right option for you.
+A living trust is one way to plan your legacy and estate, all while making things a bit easier for your family when you’re gone.
+If you live in Florida, this guide will show you how to set up a living trust, as well as provide relevant information to help you decide if a living trust is the right option for you.
 If you’re creating a living trust or thinking about estate planning in general, it might make sense to talk to a financial advisor.
-SmartAsset offers a free financial advisor matching service that can help you find an advisor in your area who suits your needs.
+SmartAsset’s free financial advisor matching tool can simplify your search for an advisor.

 How to Create a Living Trust in Florida